-Place chicken into large mixing bowl and add spices, ¼ cup barbecue sauce, and diced cheese.
-Mix together until just combined and ingredients are evenly distributed.
-DO NOT OVERMIX!
+Place the ground chicken into a large mixing bowl and add the salt, pepper, garlic powder, ¼ cup barbecue sauce, and diced cheese.
+Mix together until just combined and ingredients are evenly distributed, being careful to not overmix the chicken.

 Divide the meat mixture into 4 equal portions and shape it into patties that are slightly larger than the bottom of a hamburger bun.
 Place a thumbprint into the middle of each burger, to help prevent shrinkage and even cooking.

-Remove chicken burgers to a plate and baste with additional barbecue sauce.
-Allow burgers to rest on a plate for 5-10 minutes before serving.
+Remove the burgers to a plate and brush with additional barbecue sauce.
+Tent with foil and allow to rest for 5-10 minutes before serving.
 This will allow the burgers to reach 165 degrees F.